Keshpur: Education

 Sukumar Sengupta Mahavidyalaya was established in 2004 and is affiliated to Vidyasagar University.
 It offers undergraduate courses in arts and science.

+There is one ITI college, named, Keshpur Government ITI.
+This Industrial Training Institute offer courses in Fitter, Electrician, Electronic Mechanic, Mechanic (Motor Vehicle), Mechanic Diesel, Surveyor, Turner, Welder, and Wireman.

 Healthcare

 Keshpur Rural Hospital, with 30 beds at Keshpur is the major government medical facility in the Keshpur CD block.